When done reading this guide you should know exactly how to drive traffic to your website with Pinterest.

-- Bright, saturated colours (dark images are repinned 20% less often)
+- Bright, saturated colors (dark images are repinned 20% less often)

 - Smooth, clean backgrounds taking up no more than 10% of the image

-- Warm colours (red, orange and brown outperform blue by 2:1!)
+- Warm colors (red, orange, and brown outperform blue by 2:1!)

 To make sure your images are in the right format, you can use an online tool like Canva, which has editing tools intended specifically for Pinterest posts.